-This November 2nd - 4th, the American Alpine Club and CAMP Technical Adventure Equipment invite you to the one and only, the world's most world-class climbing mecca, Bishop, California for the 11th annual Eastside-climbing-celebration-mega-throw-down, the Bishop Fall Highball Craggin' Classic!
+This November 1st - 3rd , the American Alpine Club and CAMP Technical Adventure Equipment invite you to the world-class climbing mecca of Bishop, California for the annual Eastside climbing party, the Bishop Fall Highball Craggin' Classic!

 This 3-day climbing festival is a true celebration of climbing and community in the Eastern Sierra.
 Started over a decade ago by local climbers looking to clean up the Buttermilks and afterwards drink some beers with friends, the Highball has always been a grassroots event by climbers, for climbers.
 The event has grown to feature films, climbing clinics, slideshows, games, gear, local beer, and good times—all in a massive gathering in the heart of downtown Bishop.
 And of course, we take pride by giving back through local stewardship projects, which take place in the Volcanic Tablelands and the Buttermilks.

-This year you are in for a treat.
-We have everything from a Respect the Land social hour to promote conversation and new partnerships, an-adrenaline-soaked showing of Adventure Film Fest, 2 nights of parties, a special presentation about big wall climbing in Iran by Black Diamond Athlete Kate Rutherford, service projects to tend to the land we love, and climbing clinics to keep you safe and climbing harder.
+This year we are opening the weekend with a special Community Conversation Hour, followed by a showing of the fan favorite, REEL ROCK 14.
+Saturday night will feature presentations by YOSAR member Jim Reynolds and CAMP athlete Madaleine Sorkin.
+In typical Craggin’ fashion, the weekend will include two nights of parties, service projects to tend to the land we love, and climbing clinics to keep you safe and climbing harder.
 Not attending a clinic?
-No problem, because we have a bouldering comp and scavenger hunt happening in the Buttermilks, a free yoga class at Flowmotion Yoga and Pilates, oh and there’s good climbing.
+No problem, because we have a free sacred spaces walk hosted by local eco-tourism outfit, Legendary Skies Enterprises, free yoga at Flowmotion Yoga and Pilates, oh and there’s good climbing.
 All over.
 In the Eastern Sierra.
 More need not be said.